rawpair/rawpair/README.md

 ## System Requirements

-To run Rawpair smoothly in a self-hosted environment, you’ll need:
+To run Rawpair smoothly in a self-hosted environment, you'll need:

 - 64-bit Linux host (Debian/Ubuntu recommended), works also on a Raspberry Pi
 - Docker (version 20.10+)